AryanShah30/chess/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For inquiries or suggestions, please reach out through the [GitHub Repository](https://github.com/your-username/chess).
+For inquiries or suggestions, please reach out through our [GitHub Repository](https://github.com/AryanShah30/chess).